TTTPOB/rpclip/readme.md

 The `get` command fetches the current clipboard content from the server (local windows computer), and the `set` command updates the server's clipboard with the content piped into the client.

 ## Configuration
 The client supports configuration through a file.
-By default, it looks for config.toml in the system's configuration directory.
+By default, it looks for `config.yaml` in the system's configuration directory.
 The configuration file should specify the server address:
 ```yaml
 server_addr: "127.0.0.1:6667"
 ```